VSawyerHub/ProgramaONE_Challenges/README.md

 ## 💡Objective
 The objective of this challenge was to provide real experience in the world of development.
 The students were asked to build a `Rest API`, which would be the `backend` of a forum performing a `CRUD`.

 In the [`last project`](https://github.com/gPagio/bootcamp-oracle-alura-challenge-literalura) built by Oracle One, the data came from the Gutendex API.
 The current project generates its own data, since it has all the `endpoints` necessary to perform a CRUD.
-It is worth mentioning that this API persists the data in a `MySQL` database through the `Spring Boot` API called `Spring Data JPA`.
+It is worth mentioning that this API persists the data in a `PostgreSQL` database through the `Spring Boot` API called `Spring Data JPA`.

 ## 📌 Dependencies
 For the Hub Forum to work correctly, you need to install the dependencies below.
 Click on the hyperlink in each one to go to the respective downloads page.
-- [`MySQL`](https://dev.mysql.com/downloads/installer/): Database used by the Hub Forum
+- [`PostgreSQL`](https://www.postgresql.org/download/): Database used by the Hub Forum
 - [`Maven`](https://maven.apache.org/install.html): Dependency manager used by the Hub Forum

 ## 🚀 Usage